Noble Township, North Dakota

 Noble Township is a township in Cass County, North Dakota, United States.
 The population was 68 at the 2020 census.

+History

-The township was officially organized on April 15, 1884.
+The township was named after H. W. Noble, a prominent local landowner who settled from Erie, Pennsylvania.
+It was officially organized on April 15, 1884.

+A post office for a former settlement within the township, also called Noble, existed from 1882 to 1890.
+The settlement of Noble had a population of 41 in 1890.

 Geography

-Noble Township has a total area of 31.40 sqmi, all land.
+Noble Township has a total area of 31.403 sqmi, all land.

+Demographics

+As of the 2024 American Community Survey, there were an estimated 22 households with a margin of error of 14.